This is a question that is frequently asked on wedding forums – how much does it cost to hire a live band for your wedding in 2022 or 2023?

 But a wedding band will generally have invested more in top-of-the-range equipment, which usually means a high-quality PA system, musical instruments and lighting.
-They also invest in public liability insurance (a requirement of all UK wedding venues), equipment maintenance and Portable Appliance Testing of equipment.

 Another reason that wedding bands charge more relates to the pressure involved in performing on such a special day for all included, not least the bride and groom – lots of time goes into rehearsals to make sure each player is in tune and in time with each other.

 And finally, it’s worth saying that wedding bands usually consist of professional musicians who make a living from their gigs, often supplemented by teaching music lessons at schools or privately.